rhymeswithzion/rwz-test/_posts/2017-07-29-ross-from-friends-suzinak.md

 Inspiration for Ross From Friends comes from all corners of the musical milieu.
 From early experimental music to hip-hop sampling - even 80s Eurobeat and Hi-NRG helps to make up the comprehensive sound palette that Ross has the liberty of drawing from.

 As an emerging artist, Ross From Friends does not have a wikipedia page yet...
 When there is one please [contact us](http://www.rwz.io/contact) so we can update his bio.
-If you want to find out more about Ross From Friends read this [Mixmag feature article](http://mixmag.net/feature/impact-ross-from-friends) and check out [Resident Advisor](https://www.residentadvisor.net/dj/rossfromfriends-uk/biography)
+If you want to find out more about Ross From Friends read this <a href="http://mixmag.net/feature/impact-ross-from-friends" target="_blank">Mixmag feature article</a> and check out <a href="https://www.residentadvisor.net/dj/rossfromfriends-uk/biography" target="_blank">Resident Advisor</a>

 #### Attributions